- Places to Explore

 - German Phrases

 Who put the ritz in St. Moritz?
-What makes St. Moritz's reputation is the people who go there and who have been going there, generation after generation, since 1864, when hotelier Johannes Badrutt dared a group of English resorters—already summer regulars—to brave the Alpine winter as his guests.
+Undoubtedly, St. Moritz's reputation was made by the people who go there and who have been going there, generation after generation, since 1864, when hotelier Johannes Badrutt dared a group of English tourists—already summer regulars—to brave the Alpine winter as his guests.
 They loved it, delighted in the novelty of snowy mountain beauty—until then considered unappealing—and told their friends.
 By the turn of the century St. Moritz, Switzerland, and snow were all the rage.

 The first historical reference to the town dates from 1139, and in 1537 Paracelsus, the great Renaissance physician and alchemist, described the health-giving properties of the St. Moritz springs.
 St. Moritz gets busy with celebs and socialites around the winter holidays—some New Year's Eve events have guest lists closed a year in advance—but the glitter fades by spring.
 Very ordinary people fill the streets come summer—the same hikers you might meet in any resort—and hotel prices plummet.